 With that, the next generation of attack pilots will fly with the same purpose that 354th pilots have, even if in a different plane.

 “A lot of the battlefields that exist today are threat-heavy environments.
-And every aircraft across the Air Force is designed for certain elements, and there are certainly elements that an A-10 would not perform at all well in.
-Where they would perform well, they have performed well for 30 years in every conflict United States has been in,” Chapman said.
-“These decisions are made by our senior leaders and they really are looking at the conflicts that are coming, the adversaries that are on the horizon.”
+And every aircraft across the Air Force is designed for certain elements, and there are certainly elements that would not be survivable for any aircraft.
+The A-10 has performed well for 30 years in every conflict the United States has been in,” Chapman said.
+“Regardless, these decisions are made by our senior leaders and they really are looking at the conflicts that are coming, very real adversaries that are on the horizon.

 As for the legacy of the A-10 and its pilots, Chapman said he thinks the next generation of attack pilots will continue that tradition.